 The space we share with one another is defined by the space we create.
 It may not be something you would think about on a day to day basis, but space is a part of everything we do.
 Some of us need large spaces and may not enjoy crowds, while others love concerts or any event where large groups of people gather.
-These two examples are on a large scale, so let’s move on to the smaller, more specific situations.
-The movements you perform while exercising creates space in your joints, and are an active decision.
+These two examples are on a large scale, so let’s just move on to the smaller, more specific situations.
+The movements you may perform while exercising creates space in your joints, and are an active decision.
 Yoga, Pilates, heavy weights, etc. create a space.
-In some cases, space may be restricted and the desire would be to create more.
-Stretching to increase flexibility and even engaging in massage therapy (and maybe Asian Bodywork) are good examples for achieving greater movement for your body and all its mechanical components.
+In some cases, space may be restricted and the desire is to create more.
+Stretching and increasing flexibility and even engaging in massage therapy (and perhaps exploring Asian Bodywork) are good examples for achieving greater movement for your body and all its mechanical components.

-Active movements happen during exercise (the intentional choice to flex, stretch, and lift heavy weights, spin classes for cardio, Pilates for core strength, etc.) Passive movements are different in nature, but just as important as these other active movements we make.
-Receiving a therapeutic massage is a great way to achieve passive movement, and the therapist is the one who creates that space our joints need so badly.
+Active movements happen during exercise; that is the intentional choice to flex, stretch and lift heavy weights.
+Spin classes for cardio, Pilates for core strength.
+Passive movements are just as important as these other activities we participate in.
+And receiving a therapeutic massage, as well as Shiatsu, is a great way to achieve passive movement, and the therapist is the one who creates that space our joints need so badly.

 FFC massage therapist Jessica demonstrating Table Shiatsu with fellow massage therapist Samantha Margaret Wolf.

-These practices are what led me to become a massage therapist and dabble in Asian bodywork.
+This is what led me to become a massage therapist and study Asian Bodywork.
 I have a background in dance and martial arts, and at one point in my past I had to make a decision to find a career path that encompassed what I loved about both.
-Defining the space around myself with movement, whether it was dance or martial arts, is what massage therapy is to me now.
+Defining the space around myself with movement, whether it was dance or martial arts, embodies much of what massage therapy is to me now.

 If you think you would like Shiatsu bodywork, call the spa at FFC Park Ridge and ask to book that overdue massage with Jessica Heffernan, or email me at firstname.lastname@example.org for a complimentary consultation!
-I am at the club Friday 3-8 PM, Saturday 9 AM – 6 PM and Sunday 9 AM – 6 PM.
 Let’s create some space and define that journey of wellness.

 Post written by FFC Park Ridge Massage Therapist Jessica Heffernan.